sherwino/keepitpupper/docs/js.md

 }
 ```

-...but that is no fun, I want MORE:
+...but that is no fun, you want MORE:
 ```js
 {
     "extends": "airbnb",